 - Match Type: Use the match type that works best for your purpose.
 In most situations, the default (Equals to) match works well.
 See Match types below for more details.

 To track transactions, you'll need to add Ecommerce tracking code to your shopping cart.
 This allows Google Analytics to calculate the Revenue and ROI metrics from purchases on your site.
-However, it's often useful to also create a Destination Goal to signal the completion of an Ecommerce transaction.
-Setting up a Destination Goal will allow you to see the percentage of visits that resulted in at least one transaction (i.e., this will be the conversion rate for that Goal).
+However, it's often useful to also create a Destination Goal to signal the completion of an ecommerce transaction.
+Setting up a Destination Goal will allow you to see the percentage of sessions that resulted in at least one transaction (i.e., this will be the conversion rate for that Goal).